Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - quicklists, used only for paging
 - slab allocator, used for other buffers
-  - for smaller structures, store many object in a single page
+  - for smaller structures, store many objects in a single page
   - for efficiency we have that frequently used structures are prepared and already initialized

 ![slab_allocator_implementation](assets/slab_allocator_implementation.png)